 Venezuelans test limits of new freedoms

-CARACAS, Venezuela — On a weekday morning in central Caracas last week, a group of students did something bold - something they hadn't tried in several months — stage an anti-government protest.
+CARACAS, Venezuela — On a weekday morning in central Caracas last week, a group of students did something bold.
+They staged an anti-government protest.

 In the main campus square, students unfurled a blue-and-white banner declaring, "Free them all."
 Nearby, a truck with giant speakers played a viral protest song celebrating the U.S. military's capture of former President Nicolás Maduro.

-"Where is China, where is Russia," the lyrics go.
+"Where is China, where is Russia," the lyrics went.
 "Where are the communists that were going to save him?"

 Just weeks ago, a protest like this one could have landed people in jail.
 But Venezuela's authoritarian government, — still dominated by allies of Nicolás Maduro — has relaxed some of its more repressive measures as it faces pressure from the U.S. to implement political reforms.